seschwartz8/UniversityRegistrarAPI/README.md

   - Removed excess seeding to avoid foreign key constraint errors
   - Spend a few hours to get the students that have/have not completed courses in a specific department to show on a department view
+  - Implemented authentication
+  - Spent a few hours attempting authorization, but commented out work (could not get functioning)
+  - Fix bug that prevent user from registering successfully
 </details>

 <details>